BetterExcel/excelexcel-cursor-mvp/README.md

 # Excel‑Cursor MVP - Enhanced AI Spreadsheet

 A powerful Excel‑like web application with advanced AI-powered spreadsheet assistant built with Streamlit and OpenAI GPT-4-Turbo.
 Features a modern ribbon interface, robust file management, and comprehensive formula support.
+This app is deployed on https://paramshah07-excelexcel-cursor-mvp-streamlit-app-enhanced-yepqyt.streamlit.app/

 ## ✨ Features